SAP/cloud-mta-build-tool/docs/docs/download.md

- There are two supported ways to install the multi-target application archive builder (MBT) tool:
+ There are two supported ways to install the Cloud MTA Build Tool (MBT):

  **Install manually**: